GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 ## Custom Attributes

-It can be a pain to add custom attributes into OpenDJ properly, so we've created a method to do it through the GUI.
-It will create a custom attribute object class you can define and then add attributes to that object class, which you can register in oxTrust.
+It can be a pain to directly add custom attributes into OpenDJ properly, so we've created a method to do it through the GUI.
+It will create a custom attribute object class that you can define and then add attributes to that object class, which you can register in oxTrust.

 ![Custom ObjectClass Image](../img/CM_CustomObjectClass.png)